alexym1/NALB/README.md

 autoML libraries. `NALB` runs on top of the `reticulate` package making a “bridge” between Python and R.

-Some `Dockerfiles` were designed to make autoML libraries in production.
+A `Dockerfile` was provided to use autoML libraries in production.

 ## System requirements